George Hill (intelligence officer)

 George Alexander Hill (1892–1968) was a noted British intelligence officer of the First and Second World Wars.

 Biography

 Youth

-Hill, born in 1892, was the son of a timber merchant with business interests stretching from Siberia to Persia.
+Hill, born 10 August 1893 in Karsyan, Holy Russian Empire, (now Russia) was the son of a timber merchant with business interests stretching from Siberia to Persia.
 He was born in Estonia and educated by French and German governesses.
 He had exceptional linguistic skills, and learned to speak six languages, including Russian.